All Episodes

 He's always going to have multiple layers of personal insulation from all of the policy initiatives that he implements.

-He's not going to be affected or impacted by any of it.
+You're not going to be affected or impacted by any of it.

 And neither will many of his buddies.

-Because I think therein lies the key to enlightenment or opening up the minds of many who otherwise wouldn't be enlightened.
+So anyway, this is why, ladies and gentlemen, I look at all this and try to explain the motivation because I think therein lies the key to enlightenment or opening up the minds of many who otherwise wouldn't be enlightened.

-And I there's a risk in it, too.
+And there's a risk in it, too.

-Some people are just not going to want to believe it, and they'll automatically reject it.
+Some people are just not going to want to believe it and they'll automatically reject it.

 So it carries risk with it.

-But uh nevertheless, it seems to me the best route.
+But nevertheless, it seems to me the best route.

-So it's a long, roundabout way of asking for your understanding, as I am repetitive time and again with some of these things.
+So it's a long, roundabout way of asking for your understanding as I am repetitive time and again with some of these things.

 But I really did.